JeePEG-57/DINA-IMAS/README.md

 This command:
    1. builds DINA and magnetic controller core libraries in src/;
    2. builds DINA fortran with IDS interface and Fortran workflow in imas/iwrap/wf;
    3. builds Python actors from imas/iwrap/.
-The python actors will be placed in iWrap's default directory.
+The python actors will be placed in iWrap's default directory, normally $HOME/IWRAP_ACTORS/.

 # Simulation workflow